 Pro Tip: Planning what to do on your trip to Athens?
 Bookmark this post in your browser so you can easily find it when you’re in the city.
-Check out our guide to Athens for more planning resources, our top Athens tours for a memorable trip, and the top things to do in Athens.
+Check out our guide to Athens for more planning resources, our top Athens tours for a memorable trip, top things to do in Athens, and The Best Athens Tours to Take and Why.

 Visiting the Acropolis: What We’ll Cover

-There’s more to see at the Acropolis than just the iconic Parthenon.
-The area included in most Acropolis admissions covers quite a bit of ground with ruins like the Ancient Agora, Hadrian’s Library, museums, and much more.
+The area included in most Acropolis admissions covers quite a bit of ground on this hilltop site with some tickets even including ruins like the Ancient Agora, Hadrian’s Library, museums, and much more in Athens.
+It can be overwhelming figuring out how best to see the Acropolis let alone understanding the long history and rich mythology of the site.

-We’ve put together a list of the most important information you need as you plan how to visit the Acropolis in Athens.
+We’ve put together this guide to help you prepare for your visit.
+Here’s everything you need to know about how to visit the Acropolis in Athens.
 Here’s what we’ll cover:

 - Opening hours and tickets